NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

    This command creates a new branch **and** switches to it.
 Notice that the branch name is prefixed with `feature/` and uses `kebab-case`.
 This is a common convention for branch naming.
 Further, notice that we avoid the temptation to combine unrelated functionality in a single branch.
 This is a common mistake that can lead to problems later on.

-#### Log cars entering and leaving in a file called `log.txt`
+#### 2.13.2.
+Log cars entering and leaving in a file called `log.txt`

 **Detour – Python file handling:**
 Python is a multi-platform language.
 This means that it can run on different operating systems.
 However, different operating systems have different ways of representing files and paths.
-We, therefore, want to _abstract_ this representation away from our code.
+We, therefore, want to *abstract* this representation away from our code.
 We can do this using the `pathlib` module.
 This module provides a platform-independent way to represent files and paths.
 We can use it to create a `Path` object representing a file or directory.
 We can then use this object to create, read, write, and delete files and directories.

 Typically, we import the `Path` class from the `pathlib` module.
 We can then use the `Path` class to create a `Path` object.
 For example, `Path("log.txt")` creates a `Path` object that represents a file called `log.txt`.
 We can then use the `Path` object to create, read, write, and delete files and directories.

-**Add test cases: (optional but recommended)**
+##### 2.13.2.1.
+Add test cases: (optional but recommended)

 1. In your `test_car_park.py` file, add the following import statement to the top of the file: